Mingdi Fengyun Lu

 Mingdi Fengyun Lu, literally Chronicle of the Whistling Arrows, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the newspaper Hong Kong Commercial Daily from 24 June 1968 to 19 May 1972.
-Set in 13th-century China, the novel follows a large ensemble of martial artists who band together to resist the rising Mongol Empire amidst the wars between the Song and Jin empires.
+Set in 13th-century China, the novel follows a group of martial artists who band together to resist the rising Mongol Empire amidst the wars between the Song and Jin empires.

-Mingdi Fengyun Lu is among Liang Yusheng's later and lengthier serial works, noted for its expansive historical setting, patriotic themes and emphasis on collective action over individual heroism.
+Being the second longest of Liang Yusheng's novels at a length of approximately 1.24 million Chinese characters, Mingdi Fengyun Lu is known for its expansive historical setting, patriotic themes, and emphasis on collective action over individual heroism.
 It is loosely connected to Liang Yusheng's other novels set in the same historical period, including Kuangxia Tianjiao Monü, Hanhai Xiongfeng and Fengyun Leidian.
-Critics and scholars have described the novel as representative of Liang Yusheng's transition toward broader historical and moral narratives in his late career.
+Critics and scholars have described the novel as representative of Liang Yusheng's transition towards broader historical and moral narratives in the "mature" or later phase of his writing career.

 Publication history

 Mingdi Fengyun Lu was first published as a serial in the newspaper Hong Kong Commercial Daily from 24 June 1968 to 19 May 1972.
 Subsequent reprints include a 1988 edition by Sichuan Ethnic Publishing House, a 1989 four-volume edition by Writers Publishing House, a 1992 eight-volume edition by Cosmos Books, a 1996 five-volume edition by Heilongjiang People's Publishing House, a 1996 four-volume edition by Guangdong Travel and Tourism Press, and a 2012 five-volume edition by the Sun Yat-Sen University Press.